tjhickey724/compiler_design/notes/parsing/PrettyPrinting.md

 Here are some notes on how to pretty print mini-java.
 I won't show the whole code here, just snippets.

 First is the main program for the parser.
-The idea is that when we recognize a
+The idea is that when we print out the code nicely as we parse it.
+Another way, we will explore below, is to have the parsing functions return the code as a String which we print in the main method.
 ```
 /*
  * This is MiniJavaPP.jj file.